ChelsyMena/lung-nodule-classification/README.md

 ## 🧑‍💻 Author
 GitHub: [@ChelsyMena](https://github.com/ChelsyMena)

-Special thanks to the LUNA25 challenge team for putting together the [codebase](https://github.com/DIAGNijmegen/luna25-baseline-public/tree/main) in which this work is based.
+Special thanks to the LUNA25 challenge team for putting together the [codebase](https://github.com/DIAGNijmegen/luna25-baseline-public/tree/main) on which this work is based.